holochain/dao/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 **A Holochain implementation of the Ethereum example DAO contract** As part of our benchmarking for [Holo](http://holo.host) we have built a Holochain version of the sample [DAO contract](https://github.com/Holochain/dao/blob/master/dao.sol) from the Ethereum.org website.
+Comparing Holochain apps to Ethereum smart contracts is a bit like comparing apples and pineapples.
+Though they are both distributed computing platforms, because of their different starting assumptions, the results are quite difficult to compare.
+For example, Ethereum comes with a built in transactional layer, which Holochain does not.
+So in this app we hand-coded a mutual-credit transaction zome to emulate that functionality.

 **[Code Status:](https://github.com/metacurrency/holochain/milestones?direction=asc&sort=completeness&state=all)** Pre-alpha.
 Not for production use.
 This application has not been audited for any security validation.